 Chickens are also known to be very friendly, and they reduce my stress for sure!
 Whenever I feel depressed, a simple 20 minute session with my girls helps me to cheer up.
 They will do funny things, like hop up on your lap when you sit down, perch on just about anything, and pace the perimeter making a squawking noise as they go along.
 They may even all gather at the entrance to your coop when they see you coming!
 Talking to other chicken owners, the same thing works to reduce their stress as well.

 You may also choose to raise chickens for their meat.
 You may enjoy the meat, provided you are fine with the process of getting the meat.
 It is a rather graphic process, but when I was forced to kill a rooster who was attacking and injuring my hens, I found the meal to be tasty and full of flavor.
 If you decide to raise chickens for their meat, consider the following tips: 1.
 Try not to get too attached to the chicken, as it would be harder to do this process if you named it and petted it.
 2. It is better to have a hen laying about 1 egg a day, rather than kill a laying hen for 1 or 2 meals.
+(Ever hear of the saying, "A pig will give you one breakfast but a hen will give you many"?)
 3. Once you are done completing the process, be sure to clean and sanitize any materials that were used.

 Chickens also produce a very effective fertilizer.
 Their poop can be treated and used in your garden to speed your plants' growth.
 You can add the poop to your compost pile, which is recommended.
 Before you put it in your garden, you must make sure it reaches a temperature of 130- 150 degrees Fahrenheit (54-65 degrees Celsius).
 Be sure that it does not exceed or reach 160 degrees Fahrenheit (71 degrees Celsius), as that may kill beneficial bacteria that help the plant to grow.
 Allow the pile to cool, and let it rest for 45-60 days.
 Once all these steps have been completed, you can use it in your garden or even sell it.